 With Wellness for All Workshops, 20 weeks of empowering, fun activities provide everything you need to implement in your school or at home.

-For a closer look at some of the valuable content in our workshop, download the overview of Week 1 from The Changing Landscape of Learning for Catholic Elementary and Secondary Students.
+For a closer look at some of the valuable content in our workshop, download the overview of Week 1 from The Changing Landscape of Learning for Catholic Elementary Students.

 Taking a closer look

 Wellness for All Workshops offer three evidence-based assessments for all students, with three separate scores, to help staff determine the weaknesses and strengths of each pupil.
 This supports ‘Individualized Personal Pupil Plans’ for improvement.
 You will administer the first round of questionnaires in Month 1, half-way through the workshops and after completion.